d12frosted/homebrew-emacs-plus/community/patches/frame-transparency/README.md

-# macos-window-blur
+# frame-transparency

-Adds configurable background blur and alpha transparency support on macOS using CGS APIs
+Adds configurable frame transparency and background blur support on macOS using CGS APIs

 ## Showcase